Florida school mask mandate power struggle goes before judge

 “Each local school board, and only each local school board, should be able to decide in each district whether to make masks mandatory," Dodson said.

-A lawyer for the defendants — DeSantis, Education Commissioner Richard Corcoran, the state school board and education department — said the governor's order comports with the state constitution and law, particularly the Parents Bill of Rights measure that took effect in July.
+A lawyer for the defendants — DeSantis, Education Commissioner Richard Corcoran, the state school board and education department — said the governor's order heeds the state constitution and law, particularly the Parents Bill of Rights measure that took effect in July.

 That law states that only parents and legal guardians can “direct the upbringing, education, health care, and mental health” of their child, attorney Michael Abel said.